 Hearing Tests Can Help You Monitor Your Hearing Health

-Cancer patients should monitor their hearing during treatment, especially if you are taking chemotherapy drugs that are known to have a high risk of causing tinnitus or hearing loss.
+Cancer patients should monitor their hearing during treatment, especially if they are taking chemotherapy drugs that are known to have a high risk of causing tinnitus or hearing loss.
 Regular hearing tests and staying proactive about your hearing health can help you get prompt treatment and help minimize symptoms.

 Typically, children receiving chemotherapy treatment or taking known ototoxic medications have regular hearing tests.
-Adults are less likely to receive regularly-scheduled ototoxic monitoring, so hearing changes often go unnoticed among cancer patients.
+Adults are less likely to receive regularly scheduled ototoxic monitoring, so hearing changes often go unnoticed among cancer patients.

 If you’re concerned about the effect your cancer treatments may have on your ears, get your hearing tested regularly.
 Your doctor or audiologist can help you manage your hearing while treating your cancer.